 We love working with volunteers.
-And people love volunteering with us at Reading Museum and Reading Abbey Quarter.
+And people love volunteering with us.

 We want you to feel part of a team, to have fun and meet new people, get a chance to explore a hobby or interest, or perhaps to gain experience in the workplace while developing supplementary skills to enhance a CV too.